Cyclone Ockhi

-Very Severe Cyclonic Storm Ockhi (Note: The name was suggested by Bangladesh, which refers to the eye.) (/'ɒkiː/) was a strong tropical cyclone that devastated parts of Sri Lanka and India in 2017, and was the most intense tropical cyclone in the Arabian Sea since Cyclone Megh in 2015.
+Very Severe Cyclonic Storm Ockhi (Note: The name Ockhi (Bengali: অক্ষি; [ˈokʰːiˑ]) was contributed by Bangladesh and means "eye" in Bengali.) was a strong tropical cyclone that devastated parts of Sri Lanka and India in 2017, and was the most intense tropical cyclone in the Arabian Sea since Cyclone Megh in 2015.
 The ninth depression, and the third and strongest named storm of the 2017 North Indian Ocean cyclone season, Ockhi originated from an area of low pressure that formed over the southwest Bay of Bengal on 28 November.
 The storm organized into a Depression off southeast coast of Sri Lanka on 29 November, causing damage to property and life in Sri Lanka while passing by.
 Due to high atmospheric moisture and warmer oceanic surface temperature between Sri Lanka and Kanyakumari (Cape Comorin) in mainland India, Ockhi intensified into a cyclonic storm on 30 November.

 While near Kanyakumari in mainland India, Ockhi changed course and intensified while heading towards Lakshadweep in the Arabian Sea.
 Ockhi impacted Lakshadweep on 2 December, uprooting coconut trees and causing extensive damage to houses, power lines and other infrastructure on the islands.
 Ockhi weakened into a well-marked low near the south coast of Gujarat, India, on 6 December, before crossing the coastline and dissipating shortly afterward.
 In its entirety, Ockhi left a trail of massive destruction in Sri Lanka, Lakshadweep, South India, and The Maldives, as it strengthened from a depression to a mature cyclone.
 Though it rapidly weakened during its final stages over the Arabian Sea, it caused heavy rainfall along the western coast of India, particularly in Maharashtra and Gujarat.
 Ockhi caused at least 245 fatalities, including 218 in India and 27 in Sri Lanka, and the storm left at least 550 people missing, mainly fishermen.